kanidm/kanidm/book/src/integrations/oauth2.md

 Some applications are unable to provide client authentication.
 A common example is single page web applications that act as the OAuth2 client and its corresponding webserver is the resource server.
-In this case the SPA is unable to act as a confidential client since the basic secret would need to be embedded in every client.
+In this case, the SPA is unable to act as a confidential client since the basic secret would need to be embedded in every client.

 Another common example is native applications that use a redirect to localhost.
 These can't have a